 Keep in mind that many apps also allow you to change color settings for that individual app.
 So if you find the perfect accent combo, but find that it doesn’t work with your apps, there’s a way to fix it.
 Head into the app’s native settings, and look for options to change the theme or color mode.

-Bonus tip: Change Microsoft Office to dark mode
+Bonus tip: Activate dark mode in Microsoft Office

 - How to make Windows 10 look like Windows 7